TonyWildish/HEPiX-IPv6-testbed/README.md

 ## Using the testbed
 first, source the env.sh script in this directory.
 This will put the perl libraries and the **Lifecycle.pl** script in your **PERL5LIB** and **PATH**, respectively.

+First, you can check your installation is sane by running some of the examples in the **examples** directory.

 Next, go to the appropriate subdirectory (HEPiX/gridFTP, HEPiX/FTS3, or EBI/gridFTP) and follow the instructions in the README there.